hlascelles/karina_personal_website/_posts/kitchen/2020-01-01-okra-bean-mash.md

 * Pre-heat a frying pan with a bit of olive oil.
 Cut the onion into 8 wedges, and start frying it.
 Add the okra to finish cooking it in the pan.
 * Meanwhile, warm up the beans in the microwave.
 * Cut the tomatoes into 8 wedges.
 Add them into the pan.
 Add the lemon zest paste to the pan and mix everything together.
-* Add salt and lemon juice to the beans.
+* Add salt and 40g of lemon juice to the beans.
 Handblender into a mash.
 Taste and adjust salt and acidity (lemon juice).
 * Serve bean mash topped with veggies.